GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 processing order makes the use of shorthands in pipes unreliable.
 We therefore recommend that you only use shorthands in single process command lines, and spell out the full command option when using chains of commands connected with pipes.
+The history can be cleared by running **gmt clear history**.

 Usage messages, syntax- and general error messages
 --------------------------------------------------